xning/ci-rpm-building/README.md

 No, it isn't.

 -  If you need build RPMs on a koji that jenkins cannot login in.
--  If you need build yum repos for these packages
+-  If you need build yum repos for these packages.

 ## Install and Configure [CI-RPM-Building](https://github.com/xning/ci-rpm-building)